 - 6. All candidates for promotion will be required to have their scholarship evaluated by no fewer than four external reviewers.
 If fewer than four reviews are received, the chair will choose additional reviewers alternately from the lists of the department promotion and tenure committee and of the candidate. - 7.
-The University and college administration will assist departments where reasonable expenses are necessary to obtain appropriate external reviews. - D. A candidate for promotion in rank is initially considered by the faculty members in the department who hold the rank being considered or above: 1 Only faculty holding the rank of professor are eligible to deliberate and vote on candidates for promotion to professor. - 1.
-In the case of large departments, the faculty members in the rank being considered or above may select a committee from their ranks to consider and make recommendations concerning promotion.
-In that case, it is the responsibility of the committee to elicit opinions from all faculty members holding the rank considered or above. - 2.
-In departments where fewer than three members hold appointments in the rank being considered or above, the dean, in consultation with the chair, will appoint enough additional faculty in the rank or above from other disciplines to form a committee of at least three. - 3.
-Candidates for promotion should provide a statement of potential external and/or internal reviewers with whom there is a conflict of interest, e.g., co-authors, co-investigators, etc. - 4.
+The University and college administration will assist departments where reasonable expenses are necessary to obtain appropriate external reviews. - D. A candidate for promotion in rank is initially considered by the faculty members in the department who hold the rank being considered or above: Only faculty holding the rank of professor are eligible to deliberate and vote on candidates for promotion to professor. - In the case of large departments, the faculty members in the rank being considered or above may select a committee from their ranks to consider and make recommendations concerning promotion.
+In that case, it is the responsibility of the committee to elicit opinions from all faculty members holding the rank considered or above. - In departments where fewer than three members hold appointments in the rank being considered or above, the dean, in consultation with the chair, will appoint enough additional faculty in the rank or above from other disciplines to form a committee of at least three. - Candidates for promotion should provide a statement of potential external and/or internal reviewers with whom there is a conflict of interest, e.g., co-authors, coinvestigators, etc. - 4.
 No dean, associate dean, assistant dean, or other full-time administrator or department chair shall attend or participate in the deliberation of either the departmental, college, or University Promotion and Tenure Committee.
-The deliberations of all three committees are confidential and must not be shared with anyone outside of the committee. - 5.
+The deliberations of all three committees are confidential and must not be shared with anyone outside the committee. - 5.
 The college committees shall consist of one tenured faculty member from each department in the college.
 All members of the college promotion and tenure committees shall be elected directly by the faculties they represent for a one-year term renewable twice for a total of three years.
 This member shall be chosen by majority vote of all full-time, tenure-track teaching and research faculty members of the department, present and voting, by secret ballot before April 15 of each year for the ensuing year.
 There should be at least three professors on the college committee.
 No person shall serve on a college promotion and tenure committee for more than three years consecutively but is eligible for reelection after an absence of at least one year.
 Only faculty holding the rank of professor are eligible to join the deliberations and the vote on candidates for promotion to professor.
-If the home department of a candidate for promotion to full professor has no full professor representing it on the college committee, a member of the departmental promotion committee for that candidate (convened as described in section D.1. and D.2. above) shall be elected to serve as its representative.
+If the home department of a candidate for promotion to full professor has no full professor representing it on the college committee, a member of the departmental promotion committee for that candidate (convened as described in sections D.1. and D.2. above) shall be elected to serve as its representative. - 6.
+The University Promotion and Tenure Committee shall consist of one tenured faculty professor from each of the major degree-granting academic colleges.
+This member shall be elected by his/her college's promotion and tenure committee(s) by September 15.
+The University Promotion and Tenure Committee shall elect one of its members as chair.
+No personal shall serve on the University Promotion and Tenure Committee for more than three years consecutively but is eligible for reelection after an absence of at least one year.